Amritha Express: History

 On 5 May 2019, the link express from Nilambur Road was discontinued permanently, and both the trains ran as an independent train.
 Also Amritha Express was diverted to run via –– instead of Palakkad Junction–Shoranur Junction–Ottapalam–Thrissur.
 Therefore, Amritha Express will not touch Shoranur Junction, instead it will bypass Shoranur Junction.
-The link train Rajya Rani Express has got independent coaches and will run with new terminal from to Nilambur Road.
+The link train Rajya Rani Express has got independent coaches and running from the new terminal in to Nilambur Road.

 From October 16, 2025, Amritha Express was further extended to Rameswaram.

 Locomotive

-After electrification of Madurai Junction - Palani - Pollachi Junction - Palakkad railway line, this train uses Arakkonam Electric Loco shed based WAP 4 locomotive from Madurai Junction to Palakkad Junction & WAP 7 locomotive from Palakkad Junction to Thiruvananthapuram Central.
-WAP 7 Loco Hauls From Thiruvananthapuram Central to Palakkad Junction & Wap 4 (Rarely) Takes Charge from Palakkad Junction to Madurai Junction.
+After electrification of Madurai Junction - Palani - Pollachi Junction - Palakkad railway line, this train uses Arakkonam Electric Loco shed based WAP 4 locomotive from Rameswaram to Palakkad Junction & WAP 7 locomotive from Palakkad Junction to Thiruvananthapuram Central.
+WAP 7 Loco Hauls From Thiruvananthapuram Central to Palakkad Junction & Wap 4 (Rarely) Takes Charge from Palakkad Junction to Rameswaram.